October 6, 2022

 The cookies are regulated under various laws in Canada.
 This includes the Anti-Spam Legislation (CASL) and PIPEDA.
 Cookie consent is mainly regulated under the CASL.

 CASL regulates, among other things, the installation of computer programs (i.e., cookies) on users’ devices.
-The main rule is that before placing any computer program on a user’s device, you must first obtain an express consent from them.
-For example, a website is prohibited from installing a computer program (or updating an existing program) automatically on a user’s device before obtaining express consent.
-However, in certain circumstances, you are considered to have express consent without even asking for it.
-This is the case for installation of certain computer programs, including cookies.
-This means that you do not have to request prior consent before deploying cookies on users’ browsers.
-However, if you want to rely on this exception you must know that you are only considered to have consent for as long as the user's conduct indicates that they consent to it.
-For example, if a user disables Javascript in their browser, or similarly, a user disables cookies in their browser you cannot be considered to have consent to deploy cookies.
+The main rule is to obtain their consent before placing any computer program on a user’s device.
+For example, a website is prohibited from automatically installing a computer program (or updating an existing program) on a user’s device before obtaining express consent.
+However, you must have express consent without asking for it in certain circumstances.
+This is the case for installing specific computer programs, including cookies.
+This means you do not have to request prior consent before deploying cookies on users’ browsers.
+However, if you want to rely on this exception, you must know that you are only considered to have consent for as long as the user’s conduct indicates that they consent to it.
+For example, if a user disables Javascript in their browser, or similarly, a user disables cookies in their browser, you cannot be considered to have consented to deploy cookies.
 More examples can be listed.

-According to the CASL, if you want to rely on prior consent exception, the main point is that the user’s conduct must be such that it is reasonable to believe that they consent to the cookies’s installation.
-As you can see, this exception may not always apply and you may be acting in breach of CASL.
-That is why it may be wiser to have a cookie banner to collect prior cookie consent in order to ensure you don’t have to think about whether the exception applies to you.
+According to the CASL, if you want to rely on a prior consent exception, the main point is that the user’s conduct must be such that it is reasonable to believe that they consent to the installation of the cookies.
+As you can see, this exception may not always apply, and you may be acting in breach of CASL.
+That is why it may be wiser to have a cookie banner to collect prior cookie consent to ensure you don’t have to consider whether the exception applies to you.

-When you request express prior consent to install a computer program, including cookies, you must clearly and simply set out the following:
+When you request express prior consent to install a computer program, including cookies, you must set out the following:

 1. The reason you are seeking consent;